 Black Widow: Are you?

 Pierce smugly points out to Black Widow that two Alpha level members of S.H.I.E.L.D. are required to unlock their database, and Pierce is the only one in the room.
-Cue motherfucking Nick Fury waltzing into room and Pierce's Oh Crap expression.
-Pierce gets one himself by cooly asking if he got the flowers he sent.
+Cue motherfucking Nick Fury waltzing into room and Pierce's Oh, Crap expression.
+Pierce gets one himself by coolly asking if he got the flowers he sent.

 Fury going above and beyond in terms of Crazy-Prepared, by keeping a record of his blinded eye in S.H.I.E.L.D.'s database, just in case of a threat like Pierce and HYDRA.